 (Definitions: Storyteller = person sharing their lived experience; Writer = collaborator who listens to storyteller and helps create and organize an approximately 1,000 word story based on their conversation)

 Step 2: Read our 10 tips for Writing a Facing Project story.
 If you don’t follow the model, we can’t publish your story.
 So please read!!!

 Step 3: Collaborate with your partner on a first-person narrative told from the storyteller’s perspective.

 Step 4: Submit your story.
 Include the writer’s and storyteller’s (unless remaining anonymous) names and contact info in your document.

 Step 5: Our editors will review your story in the next week, make suggestions, and get back to you.

-Step 6: Read and sign the agreement for your role (Storyteller form, Writer agreement) and upload the form.
+Step 6: Read and sign the agreement for your role (Storyteller Release or Writer Release).
 Both writer and storyteller must complete their forms in order to be included in the project.
 (Note: you retain rights to the story, but grant us the rights to share the stories in all the ways stories can be shared.)